 Statistics Finland and Statistics Norway have already started the co-operation; there has been two accident at work seminars, in February 2011 and in September 2014 in Helsinki, Finland.
 Also connecting Sweden (and Denmark) to this joint Nordic co-operation would be justified and endorsed.

-Pan-Nordic accidents at work statistics seminar in Finland, Norway or Sweden in the near future could be the next step in order to provide better quality, mutual understanding and more comparable statistics in the Nordic countries.
+Pan-Nordic accidents at work statistics seminar in Finland, Norway or Sweden in the near future could be the next step in order to provide better mutual understanding in the Nordic countries.

 Sources: European statistics on accidents at work (ESAW).
 Methodology.
 2001 Edition. https://ec.europa.eu/eurostat/ramon/statmanuals/files/ESAW_2001_EN.pdf

-Keywords: Accidents at work, accident insurance system, register data, health and safety at work